testthedocs/edic/docs/content/dependencies.md

 - [Docker](https://docker.com)

-## Manage Docker As a Non-root User
+## Manage Docker As A Non-root User

 The Docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user root and other users can only access it using sudo.